The GPO to allow or deny (silent) shadow/control can be found under:

 |\Administrative Templates\Windows Components\Remote Desktop Services\Remote Desktop Session Host\Connections\Set rules for remote control of Remote Desktop Services user sessions

-By default, you may shadow/control with the user's consent.
+By default, you may shadow/control with the user’s consent or access is denied.

 Before we can view or control a session, we’ll need to get the session ID of the user we want to shadow.
 To do this, run the command: